LuqmanFarooqui/py2048/README.md

 **Description**

 This is my 2048 game simulation in Python.
-Please feel free to let me know your feedback through the comments section.
 To play the original game, [click here](https://2048game.com).
+This code can also be used to strenghten some basic concepts of Python for beginners.
+Do feel free to let me know your feedback through the comments section.
 Thanks!

 **Compatibility**